Learn Git with Bitbucket Cloud

 Your commits are now on the remote repository (origin).

-You should see a single commit on your repository.
+If you click Commits in the sidebar, you'll see a single commit on your repository.
 Bitbucket combines all the things you just did into that commit and shows it to you.
-You can see that the Author column shows the value you used when you configured the Git global file (
+You can see that the Author column shows the value you used when you configured the Git global file

 Remember how the repository looked when you first created it?
 It probably looks a bit different now.